 |

-Little Shoppe of Horrors #14
+Shoppe of Horrors #14

 Published

 December 1999.
 132 pages.
-Front cover painting by Jeff Preston.
-50+ page “Making of article on THE BRIDES
+Front cover painting by Jeff

-film with Peter Cushing, Anthony Hinds & Andree Melly.
-Never before published quotes with
+interviews on the film with Peter Cushing, Anthony Hinds & Andree

-original set design photos); Part
+(with original set design photos);

-Len Harris (camera operator) and Roy Ashton (Makeup man).
-Plus – interviews with John Peverall (1st
+tributes/interviews with Len Harris (camera operator) and Roy Ashton

-Assistant Director) and Tom Edwards (Stills photographer).
-Interior artwork by Bruce Timm, Neil
+John Peverall (1st Assistant Director) and Tom Edwards (Stills

-Vokes and Murad Gumen.
+Bruce Timm, Neil Vokes and Murad Gumen.

 |